Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Important Tips

-• Clinical symptoms (such as fever, lameness)
+• Clinical symptoms (e.g., fever, lameness)

 • Detection time window (antibodies can be detected ≥3 weeks after infection)

-• Differential diagnosis (other diseases such as ehrlichiosis and immune-mediated arthritis need to be excluded)
+• Differential diagnosis (other diseases such as Ehrlichiosis and immune-mediated arthritis need to be excluded)

 Comparison with other detection methods